yktoo/yktoo.com/content/blog/posts/0229/index.en.md

     - /en/blog/post/229
 ---

-While euro and dollar are *enjoying* a record growth in Russia, we're enjoying one of the warmest autumns on record here in Holland, yet {{< a "0118" "again" >}}.
+While euro and dollar are *enjoying* a record growth in Russia, we're enjoying one of the warmest autumns on record here in Holland, yet [again](0118).
 Whatever caused it, sanctions or global warming.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/eb3y84qeq3pu2412.jpg" "Heidestein estate." >}}